-Wellness Program 2022: The publications and forms for plan year 2022 are available.
-Personal Health Assessments are being scheduled between July 6th through October 22nd.
+Personal Health Assessments are being scheduled between July 10th through October 20th.

 Through the Wellness Program, employees have the opportunity to learn more about their health.
 You'll receive a Personal Health Assessment (PHA) that will provide a snapshot of your overall health taking into account over 50 physical factors.
 Using this snapshot, you can create a plan to improve your health and reduce your risk of developing heart disease and other conditions.

 Complete the following forms and send a copy to Human Resources, unless stated otherwise.